WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	}
 	````

-	>**NOTE:** If you are using an identity provider other than Facebook, change the value passed tologinWithProvider above to one of the following:microsoftaccount,facebook,twitter, orgoogle.
+	>**NOTE:** If you are using an identity provider other than Facebook, change the value passed tologinWithProvider above to one of the following: microsoftaccount, facebook, twitter, or google.

 1. Press the **Run** button to build the project, start the app in the iPhone emulator